Supervised Contrastive Learning for Recommendation: INTRODUCTION

-In addition, we found that the BPR loss is simply optimized by constructing interactive and non-interactive triples.
-However, the user-item bipartite graph may have noisy interaction or similar user item pairs without interaction.
-From the purpose of the recommendation system, in order to further improve the recommendation performance, we believe that the edge drop and node drop on the user-item bipartite graph does not bring enough diversity information.
-In order to improve the model's adaptability to noise interaction and the diversity of the representations, we propose a new data augmentation method called node replication.
-Specifically, we replace part of the interaction of the current node with the corresponding interaction of similar nodes according to a certain probability.
-This data augmentation method can effectively improve recommendation performance and help increase the diversity of recommendations.
+In addition, we found that the BPR loss which used in GCN is simply optimized by constructing interactive and non-interactive triples.
+However, the user-item bipartite graph may have noisy interaction or similar user-item pairs without interaction.
+We believe that the edge drop and node drop on the user-item bipartite graph does not bring enough diversity information.
+In order to improve the model's adaptability to noise interaction and the diversity of the representations, we propose a new data augmentation method called node replication(NR).
+Specifically, as shown in figure \ref{toy_example_user}, we replace part of the interaction of the current node with the corresponding interaction of similar nodes according to a certain probability.
+This data augmentation method utilizes supervised information, which can effectively improve recommendation performance and help increase the diversity of recommendations.

 It is worth noting that our SCL can be applied to any collaborative filtering network based on the user-item bipartite graph.
-In this work, we choose to implement it on the most advanced LightGCN, and prove the effectiveness of SCL on a benchmark data set, which can significantly improve the recommendation performance.
+In this work, we choose to implement it on the most advanced LightGCN, and prove the effectiveness of SCL on three benchmark data set, which can significantly improve the recommendation performance.

-To summarize, The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose a new supervised comparative learning paradigm, which considers the purpose of the recommendation system and provides supervised information for representation learning, so that similar nodes are closer in the representation space, which helps to improve the recommendation performance. \item In order to improve the representation ability of nodes and obtain more diverse information, we propose a new data augmentation method called node replication, which improves the robustness and diversity of the representations, and makes the recommendation results more diverse and has better performance. \item We verified the effect of SCL on a benchmark dataset and proved the effectiveness of SCL. \end{itemize}
+To summarize, The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose a new supervised comparative learning paradigm, which considers the purpose of the recommendation system and provides supervised information for representation learning, so that similar nodes are closer in the representation space, which helps to improve the recommendation performance. \item In order to improve the representation ability of nodes and obtain more diverse information, we propose a new data augmentation method called node replication, which improves the robustness and diversity of the representations, and makes the recommendation results more diverse and has better performance. \item We verified the effect of SCL on Gowalla, Yelp2018, Amazon-Book dataset and proved the effectiveness of SCL. \end{itemize}